jackmulligan-ire/jackmulligan-ire/README.md

-### Hi there 👋, I'm Jack, an MSc Computer Science Student in UCD.
-I'm currently looking for a full-time role as a software engineer in web development.
+### I'm currently looking for a full-time role as a software engineer in web development.
 Feel free to get in touch and check out some of my projects!

 - 🌱 I’m currently learning: Node, Express and MongoDB.
 - 💬 Ask me about: SEO tips from my previous life.